-Informative presentation showing how working with people on what really matters to them using the application of a social model to practice, not purely a medical model.
+- Informative presentation showing how working with people on what really matters to them using the application of a social model to practice, not purely a medical model.
 It had been found in social care that person centre approaches improved patient experience/outcomes and can in turn reduce the cost to the system as it can be preventative in nature.
-Valuable and chimes with the JUCD strategy/fully supportive, plus it had positive benefits for the workforce too (HJ).
-Good reflective approach to Simon's story and consideration of unconscious bias (AS) Really inspiring presentation, but what happens to those people being supported after they leave the health arena, are they passed on to the LA to continue to build resilience to prevent a revolving pattern back into the health service again (RW).
-HB advised that working as a social prescriber they looked at route causes of issues and explored solutions which helped to prevent the revolving pattern back into the NHS.
-Thanks were given to colleagues from DCHS/others for sharing the stories.
+Valuable and chimes with the JUCD strategy/fully supportive, plus it had positive benefits for the workforce too (HJ). - Good reflective approach to Simon's story and consideration of unconscious bias (AS) - Really inspiring presentation, but what happens to those people being supported after they leave the health arena, are they passed on to the LA to continue to build resilience to prevent a revolving pattern back into the health service again (RW). - HB advised that working as a social prescriber they looked at route causes of issues and explored solutions which helped to prevent the revolving pattern back into the NHS. - Thanks were given to colleagues from DCHS/others for sharing the stories.
 It was suggested to adopt the GROW model as a concept of how culturally we do business in JUCD.
-In a clinical setting the whole idea is to increase efficacy/focus of patients to promote their own independence and self-care rather than to increase their dependence on health care services (PS).
-Support to adopt this GROW model as an approach into our design principle (how we develop our services), organisational development work around our workforce; and governance/sub-committees, as it was more likely to lead to success (GB).
-Great initiative.
+In a clinical setting the whole idea is to increase efficacy/focus of patients to promote their own independence and self-care rather than to increase their dependence on health care services (PS). - Support to adopt this GROW model as an approach into our design principle (how we develop our services); organisational development work around our workforce; and governance/sub-committees, as it was more likely to lead to success (GB). - Great initiative.
 Support to adopt as a baseline for all we do.
-Need to review how we can garner more feedback to advertis/socialise it more widely across the system (MW).
-ST would liaise with SH/team regarding holding Derbyshire Dialogue session to help socialise it further.
-It was a hugely beneficial initiative and primary care should be inclu MB, GB, PS across services and to link into the service side as well as the staff side.
-150721/5 Chair and ICS Executive Lead Update (JM, CC) The Chair noted the following in addition to the content in the Chair and Executive Lead Report (previously circulated): The ICS bill passed its second reading yesterday, it was noted that the legislation will now accelerate the pace of developments and there will be a huge amount of work to do over the next 3-4 months.
-A plethora of guidance was expected.
-Advertisements for 3 ICS Chairs in the region were due to be advertised.
-This would be followed by advertisement/recruitment into executive lead positions.
+Need to review how we can garner more feedback to advertise/socialise it more widely across the system (MW). - ST would liaise with SH/team regarding holding Derbyshire Dialogue session to help socialise it further. - It was a hugely beneficial initiative and primary care should be included in training (PK). - It should be linked in with GP training/Medical Schools to embed within training (KM). - LG noted that we are in conversation with some of our feeder universities about this possibility.
+SH had made links with SHU and who are considering incorporating it into their undergrad and post grad Health and social care programmes. - The People and Culture workstream have supported/championed this approach from the beginning and are committed to making it part of our essential training.
+This Boards support is really helpful to have, and it would be great if you could reflect that back into your organisations (LG) - Really powerful stories.
+It was noted there had also been good conversations in Planned Care Board about how such conversations can support patients waiting longer than we want on NHS waiting lists/implications of that being much wider for individuals than on the health condition they are on the list for (ASm). - TA advised she had done the programme and can attest to it being energising, and incredibly useful for being in a leadership role. - MB noted that they had been approached by other areas looking at QC regarding our approach and thanked the Board for the opportunity to profile the programme.